DEFRA/rod-licensing/packages/sales-api-service/README.md

-# Rod Licencing - Sales API
+# Rod Licensing - Sales API

-The Rod Licencing Sales API is responsible for communication with Microsoft Dynamics, processing sales from each of the sales channels and managing reference data.
+The Rod Licensing Sales API is responsible for communication with Microsoft Dynamics, processing sales from each of the sales channels and managing reference data.

 # Environment variables